-We and certain selling shareholders of our company completed an initial public offering of 8,625,000 ADSs in September 2006.
-On September 7, 2006, we listed our ADSs on the New York Stock Exchange, or the NYSE, under the symbol "EDU."
-In February 2007, we and certain selling shareholders of our company completed an additional public offering of 7,300,000 ADSs.
+We and certain selling shareholders of our company completed an initial public offering and listed our ADSs on the New York Stock Exchange, or the NYSE, under the symbol "EDU" in September 2006.
+In February 2007, we and certain selling shareholders of our company completed an additional public offering of ADSs.
+On August 18, 2011, we effected a change in the ratio of our ADSs to common shares from one ADS representing four common shares to one ADS representing one common share.

 Our principal executive offices are located at No. 6 Hai Dian Zhong Street, Haidian District, Beijing 100080, the People's Republic of China.
 Our telephone number at this address is +(8610) 6260-5566.
 Our registered office in the Cayman Islands is located at Codan Trust Company (Cayman) Limited, Cricket Square, Hutchins Drive, P.O.
 Box 2681, Grand Cayman KY1-1111, Cayman Islands.
-We have branch offices in 40 cities in China.
+We have branch offices in 47 cities in China.
 Our agent for service of process in the United States in connection with our registration statements on Form F-1 for our initial public offering and the additional offering in February 2007 is CT Corporation System, located at 111 Eighth Avenue, New York, New York 10011.